 2016 has been a big year for Hollywood championing disability rights.
-Observing leaders like Donald Trump and Betsy DeVos attacking human rights of people with disabilities, Hollywood turned their eyes back onto themselves.
+Observing leaders like Donald Trump and Betsy DeVos attacking the human rights of people with disabilities, Hollywood turned their eyes back onto themselves.
 They stepped aside from roles of disabled characters in preference for disabled actors.
-They declined writing and directing stories about disabled characters in preference of disabled writers and directors.
+They declined to write and direct stories about disabled characters in preference of disabled writers and directors.
 2016 will go down as the year disability finally started to be represented in Hollywood by people who are actually disabled.

 I‘ll pause here to give you a moment to catch your breath from all your laughing.

 With the 2016 Oscars looming, the most that can be said is that Meryl Streep made a condescending speech about people with disabilities at the Golden Globes, to a room full of hypocrites.